 However, is there a constraint to money or credit creation by banks?
-Yes there is and this is decided by the Reserve Bank of India (RBI) or Central Bank.
-The RBI determines a definite percentage of deposits which every bank must keep as reserves.
+Yes, there is; and this is decided by the Reserve Bank of India (RBI) or the central bank.
+The RBI determines a definite percentage of deposits that every bank must keep as reserves.
 This is done to make sure that no bank is overlending.

 This is a legal requirement and mandatory for the banks to maintain.
 This is known as the required reserve ratio, the reserve ratio, or the cash reserve ratio (CRR).